Pet Insurance made easy

 If you do not wish to renew your policy, you should cancel your Direct Debit.

-Ultimate Insurance Solutions Limited may change the underwriter or administrator of your policy at renewal.
+Insurance Factory Limited may change the underwriter or administrator of your policy at renewal.
 If this happens you will be notified of any changes when your renewal documents are sent to you.
 If you do not want Geoffrey Pet to change the underwriter you must notify them and they will not be able to renew your policy.

 Your renewal documents will be sent to you by email at least 21 days before the renewal date of your policy.
 Geoffrey Pet will email the last email address given to us by you.
 Geoffrey Pet are unable to prevent these from going into your spam or junk folders so please check these folders as well as your current inbox.
 If your email address changes between the policy start date and renewal date please inform geoffrey Pet so that we can keep your records up to date.